Share Our Strength Seacoast—fighting childhood hunger on the Seacoast and beyond since 1994.

 The early years

-In 1994 after just 8 weeks of planning, the first Taste of the Nation Portsmouth was held at Barnstormers Restaurant on the Pease Tradeport.
+In 1994 after just 8 weeks of planning, Portsmouth's first Taste of the Nation was held at Barnstormers Restaurant on the Pease Tradeport.
 Affiliated with the national anti-hunger organization Share Our Strength, a Seacoast chapter was born.
-Over the course of the next few years, Share Our Strength Seacoast grew the Taste of The Nation Portsmouth, and expanded the variety of fund raising and educational events to include press luncheons, Concert for Hunger, Hunger Banquet, and Change Hunger.
+Over the course of the next few years, Share Our Strength Seacoast grew Portsmouth's Taste of The Nation, and expanded the variety of fund raising and educational events to include press luncheons, Concert for Hunger, Hunger Banquet, and Change Hunger.
 At the height of all these activities there were up to 45 volunteers working on the various projects.
 In 1996 Share Our Strength Seacoast raised the most money per-capita of any participating city in the nation in the fight against hunger.
 In just two years, their income had gone from $8000, to over $50,000 per year.
 They continue to raise the most per-capita of all Taste of the Nation cities throughout the U.S. and Canada.

 New millenium, new challenges

-After a one-year hiatus in 2001, some people who had been active as restaurateurs and committee members in previous years recognized that the need was greater than ever for the funds that Share Our Strength provided to the local grant recipients, and that the people of the Seacoast were clamoring for the gala Taste of the Nation Portsmouth event to return.
+After a one-year hiatus in 2001, some people who had been active as restaurateurs and committee members in previous years recognized that the need was greater than ever for the funds that Share Our Strength provided to the local grant recipients, and that the people of the Seacoast were clamoring for the gala Taste of the Nation event to return.
 So in 2002 a sit-down dinner was organized at the Portsmouth Brewery; with Lindbergh’s Crossing, 43 Degrees North, The Blue Mermaid, The Portsmouth Brewery and Jumpin’ Jay’s Fish Cafe providing the food.
 One hundred guests attended, and Share Our Strength Seacoast was back.
 With renewed energy, the full committee swung into action in 2003.
-The Taste of The Nation Portsmouth was held at the newly renovated Wentworth-By-The-Sea Hotel, and was in such high demand that all tickets were sold out two weeks prior to the event.
+Portsmouth's Taste of The Nation was held at the newly renovated Wentworth-By-The-Sea Hotel, and was in such high demand that all tickets were sold out two weeks prior to the event.
 This new venue presented many challenges, but the committee and event volunteers proved up to the task, and when all was said and done, more funds were distributed to the grant recipients in 2003 than in any other year of Share Our Strength Seacoast’s existence to that point.

 2004 was another pivotal year for Share Our Strength Seacoast as they integrated Share Our Strength’s nutrition education program called Cooking Matters (formerly Operation Frontline) into their anti-hunger efforts.
 Cooking Matters utilizes Share Our Strength chefs, and local nutritionists to conduct six-week classes to teach struggling families how to plan, budget, shop for, and cook nutritious low cost meals.
 In 2004, Share Our Strength Seacoast also began organizing an annual gourmet sit-down dinner to help fund Cooking Matters on the Seacoast.
 In just a few short years this “Share Your Love” dinner has become the “must attend” winter event for food lovers on the Seacoast and beyond, and to date the dinners have raised over $70,000 to ensure that these vital classes can continue in our community.